vporton/bequest-safe-app/README.md

 ## TODO

 - Widget to enter ETH addresses.
-- Don't mix the current bequest info with the new bequest info being inputed.
 - Bequest ERC-20/721/1155 separately, without giving full control over the wallet.
 - Bequest to several recipients.
 - Invent something to show the bequest transaction in a human-readable form.